 Will COVID Cancel Halloween?

-One of the biggest questions out there for Halloween 2020 is how COVID will affect Halloween.
+Last year, many families found ways to safely trick or treat, while others searched for alternative ideas.
 In most cases, COVID-19 is no reason to cancel Halloween, instead, alter your plans to fit the health and safety precautions for your area.

 “Halloween is outdoors with masks, right?” asked my friend Brooke.
 “It might be the most normal thing we do all year.”